corneliamorissa/BookBinder/readme.md

 * **search a book by ISBN number**:

 * **follow and unfollow books**:
+The user has the ability to follow and unfollow books.
+To do this, they simply have to click on the 'Follow' or 'Unfollow' respectively.

 * **give review and rating about the book**:
+The user is able to leave reviews about a book.

 * **display user profile** :
 The user will be able to see his info by going to his profile.
 The user can also see which library is the closest.